Multi-Agent Conflict: Two Agents Edited the Same Files

-You ran Claude Code on the “fix billing bug” task and Codex on the “refactor billing structure” task — at the same time, on the same branch.
+You ran Claude Code on “fix billing bug” and Codex on “refactor billing structure” at the same time, on the same branch.
 Both touched src/billing.ts.
-Now git is showing a merge conflict, both agents are confused about whose changes are “right,” and your test suite is failing because each agent’s tests assume a different state of the file.
+Now git status shows conflicted files, both agents disagree about whose changes are “right,” and your test suite fails because each agent’s tests assume a different state of the file.

 Common causes